Skip to main content

 tip

-The override file is never overwritten by aibox sync — you own it, just like Dockerfile.local.
+The override file is never overwritten by aibox apply — you own it, just like Dockerfile.local.